firstpoint-ch/laravel-status-logger/README.md

-# Status History for Laravel Models
+# Status Logger for Laravel Models

 ## Description

 **Currently under development.
 Use it at your own risk.**

 This package adds statuses to you models.
-It uses model events to push statuses to a history and let you keep the current ```status_id``` on the model itself.
+It uses model events to push statuses to a log and let you keep the current ```status_id``` on the model itself.

 ## Installation

 This package can be installed throught Composer

 ```
-composer require firstpoint/status-history
+composer require firstpoint/laravel-status-logger
 ```

 If you're using Laravel 5.5 or higher, you can skip this part.
 If not, register the service provider by adding this line in your ```app/config.php```.